murafba/Rainfall-Prediction-App/README.md

 # Rainfall-Prediction-App

+This app was developed to support the author's final research activities:
-> OPTIMIZATION OF TSUKAMOTO FIS IN PREDICTING RAINFALL IN BANYUASIN REGENCY USING GENETIC ALGORITHM
+## OPTIMIZATION OF TSUKAMOTO FIS IN PREDICTING RAINFALL IN BANYUASIN REGENCY USING GENETIC ALGORITHM

 <details>
   <summary>Table of Contents</summary>